eppenga/GoldStar-Binance/README.md

 BUY:
 `http://foo.com/path/goldstar.php?id=a1&action=BUY&pair=MATICBUSD`

+The minimum order value of MATIC is bought, approximately worth 10 BUSD due to Binance regulations.

 SELL:
 `http://foo.com/path/goldstar.php?id=a1&action=SELL&pair=MATICBUSD`

+All MATIC that can be sold at a profit will be sold.
+This will check all open orders.

-Running GoldStar preferably via an SSL (https) connections including manual spread and markup (profit) parameters.
-In a normal situation you would define the spread and markup in the configuration file:
+Another example running GoldStar preferably via an SSL (https) connections including manual spread and markup (profit) parameters.
+In a normal situation you would define the spread and markup in the configuration file.
+This shows you can override those parameters through the URL querystring.

 BUY:
 `https://foo.com/path/goldstar.php?id=a3&action=BUY&pair=MATICBUSD&spread=0.5&key=12345`